tgruenert/drone-maven-settings/README.md

 - A settings.xml template, which is rendered using enviroment variables (see below) to the local workspace, so no extra volume is necessary for allowing persistent access over multiple drone steps
 - Appends `--settings` parameters to `.mvn/maven.config`, so no additional command line parameter is necessary, when invoking maven
 - Strips drone plugin environments variables prefixed with *PLUGIN_*, so simple drone plugin settings could be used (see below for example)
+- Allows custom properties in .drone.yml to be defined
 - Setup for either a single repo, or two repos (snapshots, releases)
 - username and password for the above mentioned repos
 - Optionally setup a single repo as mirroring central as proxy